NikAshanin/Solution-Architect-Road-Map/README.md

       - To define needed testing environments
       - To govern functional test scripts
       - To create performance test approaches
-  - Knowledge management
+  - Development support
-    - To support development team
+    - To share knowledge
+    - To share solution details and fix solution details and gaps
+  - Mentoring and supervision
-    - To be a mentor and to share knowledge
+    - To be a mentor
+    - To provide a supervision to solve project's and technical issues
   - Technology knowledge
     - To choose new technologies
     - To understand technology stacks and possible improvements